 There is an inherent balance in the work.
 Each image is offset and complemented by another.
 Each colorful tattoo design is backed up with a setting of rich blacks and greys using the incomparable sumi ink of Japan.
 The elements of nature figure heavily in the work.
 Flowers fall behind scenes of sometimes violent action.
 The wind blows strongly behind each picture.

 The back is the main canvas for this extreme artform.
 The back tattoo extends down the buttocks, and down to the middle of the thigh.
 This is the anchor of the japanese bodysuit, as well as its culmination and zenith.
 The sleeves flow forward from this center.
 The chest panels flow forth, and spill down the ribs and stomach.
 The legs finish off the Japanese bodysuit, or “horimono”.

 The placement of images is very important and is an art all in itself.
 The format of the horimono is highly specific, exact.
 The practice of learning the way all these body parts connect in the japanese tattoo is a large part of the journey towards becoming a japanese tattoo master.

 The pairings of images are either right or wrong.
 They are black and white.
 An artist who understands these pairings will never fail to pair correctly.
 Ignorance of the pairings will always result in work that does not make sense, work that is visual gibberish.

 These are just a few of the very important aspects of the japanese traditional tattoo that the artist must understand.
 A good deal of knowledge is required to work in this prestigious style.
 Some of the history, culture, and social customs of Japan must be known.
 The artwork of Japan’s different eras is another area of study the tattooist must have undertaken.
-The way those arts inform the japanese tattoo image canon is of extreme importance.
+The way those arts inform the japanese tattoo image canon is extremely important.